funvill/funvill.github.io/projects/index.md

 ---
 layout: page
-title: List of past projects
+title: Projects
 ---

+This is a list of some of the past project that I have done.

 <ul>
 {% for project in site.pages reversed %}